PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch.md

 With a strategic merge patch, a list is either replaced or merged depending on its patch strategy.
-The patch strategy is specified by the value of the `patchStrategy` key in a field tag in the Kubernetes source code.
+The patch strategy is specified by the value of the `patchStrategy` key in a field tag in the PlaidCloud source code.
 For example, the `Containers` field of `PodSpec` struct has a `patchStrategy` of `merge`:

 ```go